endail/hx711-pico-c/README.md

 ![resources/hx711_serialout.gif](resources/hx711_serialout.gif)

 The .gif above illustrates the current example code obtaining data from a HX711 operating at 80Hz.
-I tapped on the connected load cell to show the change in value.